 2010, ‘Inside-Outside’, Piano Primo Gallery, Lecce, Italy

-2008, ‘Spectre’, Brighton Media Centre, Brighton Photo Biennial Fringe
+2008, ‘Spectre’, installation, Brighton Media Centre, Brighton Photo Biennial Fringe

 2006, ‘Unravelling Photography’, Quay Arts Centre IOW (catalogue)